amanpatel123/image-repository/README.md

 - This project is still work in progress.
 Currently, what I have is ability to upload images to `disk` if in `development` environment and on s3 bucket if in `production` environment.
 - Application also have an ability to view their uploads and all uploads
+- Uploading and Image to S3 storage
+- Deleting and Image
 - Pagination (Cursor based pagination) and displaying Images in sorted fashion

 ![](images/Page1.png)

 #### Upcomming
-- Currently working on search
+- Currently working on search based on Tags
 - Refactoring